abbreviatedman/dangerroom/README.md

 It would be nice to support other Version Control Systems, like SVN and Mercurial.
 For those who are using another VCS, it would take the place of the Git info, so would still adhere to our minimalist philosophy and feature set.

-I don't currently have sufficient experience with other VCSs to judge what info users would want under those systems, but contributions are welcome.
+I don't currently have sufficient experience with other VCSs to judge what info users would want under those systems, but contributions from those with more experience with those tools would be quite welcome.

 ### Requires Zsh